What is DTF Transfer Film Roll-blog cover-2026

 4. Transferring the Design

-The cured film is placed face-down on the fabric, and a heat press is used to apply heat and pressure.
-This process transfers the design from the film to the fabric.
-The heat activates the adhesive, bonding the ink to the fabric fibers.
+The cured film is placed face‑down on the garment.
+A heat press applies high heat and firm pressure, activating the adhesive and forcing the ink into the fabric fibers.

 5. Peeling the Film